Dshir32/TrailerCinema/README.md

 Users can add review for a movie only after logging in , login is enabled with Google account.

 #SERVER SIDE
-  node.js
+  node.js,
-  express
+  express,
-  heroku
+  heroku,
-  mysql, sql
+  mysql, sql,
   google-oauth

 #CLIENT SIDE
-  React, Redux
+  React, Redux,
   bootstrap